htcondor/htcondor/docs/version-history/upgrading-from-88-to-90-series.rst

 -  If EXECUTE and/or LOCAL_UNIV_EXECUTE are on NFS with root squash, permissions on these subdirectories will need to be changed from the default of 0755 to 1777.
+-  *condor_gpu_discovery* will now report short UUID based stable GPU IDs by default. use ``-by-index`` to go back to the 8.8 compatible index based GPU IDs.